fennovj/fennovj.github.io/markdown/1-azureapps.md

 # Making Shiny apps in Linux container work in Azure App Service

-Some obstacles I encountered while getting it to work, and how I overcame them.
+## Some obstacles I encountered while getting it to work, and how I overcame them

 ---